OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Survey.md

 Furthermore, the contents of all 4 tabs can also be printed or downloaded as an Excel spreadsheet or as a PDF version.

-The same evaluation can be found in the menu `Administration > Questionnaire statistics`.
+The same assessment can be found in the menu `Administration > Questionnaire statistics`.

 The results can also be saved via the menu "[Data archiving](../learningresources/Data_archiving.md)" > "Surveys".
 This is the same file as under "Export" in the course run.